semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 This JSON document, more than just giving your the results, also provides some data about the way the query has been handled.
 The `took` field tells you how long (in milliseconds) the request took to be executed. `_shards` gives you information about the shards involved in the processing of the query.
-Finally, `hists` provides information about the results: `total` is the total number of documents that matches the query, `max_score` is the maximum relevance score found among the matching documents, and finally, `hits` is an array that contains JSON objects.
+Finally, `hits` provides information about the results: `total` is the total number of documents that matches the query, `max_score` is the maximum relevance score found among the matching documents, and finally, `hits` is an array that contains JSON objects.
 Inside these objects, your document can be found in the `_source` field.

 #### Choosing the fields to be returned

 Well, sometimes, documents can be heavy.
 That's why it could be interesting, when querying, to only return some specifics fields.
-That can be done by precising the `fields` field in your DSL query.
+That can be done by setting the `fields` field in your DSL query.
 The `fields` field is an array, containing the name of the fields you want to be returned.

-For example, let's say that we wand only the name and the age of the Game Of Thrones' character that match the house "Targaryen" to be returned (for reminder, the name is also our document's id, so it is stored into the `id` field).
+For example, let's say that we only want the name and the age of the Game Of Thrones' character that match the house "Targaryen" to be returned (for reminder, the name is also our document's id, so it is stored into the `id` field).

 **The DSL Query:**